matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 Now, let's deploy an account and use it to initiate a new transaction.

 :::warning
-This section assumes you have an EOA account with sufficient funds on zkSync.
+This section assumes you have an EOA account with sufficient funds on zkSync Era.
 :::

 1. In the `deploy` folder, create a file called `deploy-multisig.ts`.